DonovanVA/SAM-ORPVR/README.md

     - This repo: crop->masking->inpainting->relocating->encoding
 7. AOT-GAN has a poorer performance as mentioned in the paper, but it can be selected and used.
 8. If you are using GPU, install the relvant python GPU torch libraries (Step 1 in Setting up Guide) BEFORE installing mmcv-full, or else you will install the mmcv-full CPU version.
+`e2fgvi_hq` should only be used as the model, other models are not as effective, and `dynamic` should be used (mode 2) for the relocating
 Video Output:

 https://github.com/user-attachments/assets/ba2d2ad6-ed55-43d9-bd63-faac7083846a